williammilisic/cloudcloud.dev/podcastlist.md

 ### Cloud Security Podcast
 A weekly news and interview show with insights from the cloud security community.
+The guests come from a range of companies and backgrounds.
+The stories are highly engaging and relevant.
+The discussions are often opinionated, entertaining and sometimes enlightening.
+The format is easily consumable, either while commuting or exercising.
 [Link](https://cloud.withgoogle.com/cloudsecurity/podcast/)

 ### Kubernetes Podcast